-One of the best ways you can combat some of the natural color in a K color diamond is by finding a diamond that has faint or medium fluorescence.
-Over a certain point, fluorescence can make a diamond look oily or hazy, but this is typically only an issue for Very Strong Fluorescence diamonds.
+One of the best ways you can combat some of the natural color in a K color diamond is by picking a diamond with faint or medium diamond fluorescence.
+But don't go overboard, a diamond with very strong fluorescence can look oily or hazy.
 We would, however, recommend that you see the diamond in person if it has Strong fluorescence to be sure there is no issue (and make sure to see it in natural light).

 K color diamonds are definitely not bad, but they’re not for everyone.
 In fact, K color is a great choice if your goal is to maximize the carat weight of your diamond and especially if you are considering a yellow gold or rose gold setting.